George Michael: 1990s

 Ladies & Gentlemen: The Best of George Michael (1998) was Michael's first solo greatest hits collection.
-The collection of 28 songs (29 songs are included on the European and Australian release) are separated into two halves, with each containing a particular theme and mood.
+The collection of 28 songs (29 songs are included on the European and Australian release) are separated into two-halves, with each containing a particular theme and mood.
 The first CD, titled "For the Heart", predominantly contains ballads; the second CD, "For the Feet", consists mainly of dance tunes.
 It was released through Sony Music Entertainment as a condition of severing contractual ties with the label.
 Ladies & Gentlemen was a success, peaking at No. 1 on the UK Albums Chart for eight weeks.
-It spent over 200 weeks in the UK chart, and is the 45th best-selling album of all time in the UK.
+It spent over 200 weeks in the UK chart, and is the 45th best-selling album ever in the UK.
 It is certified seven-times platinum in the UK and multi-platinum in the US, and is Michael's most commercially successful album in his homeland, having sold more than 2.8 million copies.
 As of 2013, the album had reached worldwide sales of approximately 15 million copies.
 The first single of the album, "Outside", was a humorous song making a reference to his arrest for soliciting a policeman in a public toilet.
 "As", his duet with Mary J. Blige, was released as the second single in many territories around the world.
 Both singles reached the top 5 in the UK Singles Chart.

 Released in 1999, Songs from the Last Century is a studio album of cover tracks.
 The album achieved the lowest peak of his solo efforts, peaking at No. 157 on the American Billboard 200 albums chart and at No. 2 in the UK Albums Chart.